 A visit to the Lake of the Ozarks isn't complete without a stop at the Bagnell Dam History Museum at Willmore Lodge.
 It's one of the hidden gems at the Lake and a must see for young and old alike.
 The museum features interactive exhibits, video and audio, as well as historic documents, photos, and actual equipment and tools used during the construction of the dam.
+Any descriptive essay meaning that was included to earlier projects is still active, even after the full editing.

 Stop in to the Visitor's Center at Willmore Lodge and take a tour of the Bagnell Dam History Museum!